2020 Kerala floods: Landslides

-An analysis of the most significant landslide in the Pettimudi tea estate, Munnar, Idukki, found that the area experienced “extremely heavy rainfall” as classified by the IMD between 3 and 10 August.
+An analysis of the most significant landslide in the Pettimudi tea estate, Munnar, Idukki, found that the area experienced "extremely heavy rainfall" as classified by the IMD between 3 and 10 August.
 Rainfall volume peaked at 612mm falling on 6 August with the landslide occurring at 22:45 IST.
-Categorised as “rain induced debris flow” the landslide was characterised by rapid water flow at a steep gradient, flowing at high velocity from the rocky outcrops through the shola forest collecting loose material along its course to the tea plantation and worker’s living quarters below.
+Categorised as "rain induced debris flow" the landslide was characterised by rapid water flow at a steep gradient, flowing at high velocity from the rocky outcrops through the shola forest collecting loose material along its course to the tea plantation and worker's living quarters below.
 Additional landslides occurred in Idukki, Mundakkai, Kakkayam in Kozhikode, Nilambur in Malappuram and Kottayam.

 Impacts and consequences

 Direct impacts

-The landslide in the Pettimudi tea estate saw significantly heavy rainfall, resulting in excessive flooding and landslide over a 1.2km tract.
+The landslide in the Pettimudi tea estate saw significantly heavy rainfall, resulting in excessive flooding and landslide over a 1.2 km tract.
 Final reports indicate that it destroyed 4 buildings and killed 66 individuals.
 Majority of the victims were descendants from the Dalits caste system.
 Meanwhile, low-intensity mudslides and landslides occurred in other regions.

 On 7 August, the monsoon rain also caused poor landing conditions at Kerala's Calicut Airport.
 Due to the COVID-19 pandemic, only repatriation flights were allowed.
 On the 3rd landing attempt, Air India Express Flight 1344 crashed after it slid down a 9-10.5m slope off the runway, killing both pilots and 19 passengers.